capmeth/acid/docsite/docs/configuration/options.md

 This must be an integer between 0 and 6.
 Specifying 0 turns off the TOC completely.

-This is not available for component example files.
+By default, this is not available for component example files.

 ## toAssetId